-Upon the expiration of the term of a class of directors, directors in that class are eligible to be elected for a one-year term at the annual general meeting of shareholders in the year in which their term expires or until their successor is elected and has been qualified, or until such director's earlier death, resignation or removal as provided for in our Articles.
+Directors serve until their successor is elected and has been qualified, or until such director's earlier death, resignation or removal as provided for in our Articles.
 If a vacancy arises on our Board during the term of a director's appointment as a result of death, resignation or removal, then a majority of our directors then in office (acting upon the recommendation of our independent directors or a committee thereof) shall have the power at any time and from time to time to appoint any person to be a director as a replacement to fill the vacancy and such person will serve for the remainder of the term of the director he or she has replaced.